Yan Gomes Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.44 team ERA ranks 19th across all league pitching staffs.
+- The Tigers have a 4.44 team ERA that ranks 19th across all league pitching staffs.

+- Olson makes the start for the Tigers, his 12th of the season.
+He is 2-5 with a 4.83 ERA and 61 strikeouts in 63 1/3 innings pitched.

-- In his last time out on Tuesday, the right-hander went five scoreless innings against the Minnesota Twins while surrendering one hit.
+- In his most recent time out on Wednesday, the right-hander tossed 2 2/3 innings against the Minnesota Twins, giving up four earned runs while surrendering eight hits.

-- The 27-year-old has an ERA of 5.16, with 8.1 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .202 against him.
+- In 14 games this season, the 24-year-old has put up an ERA of 4.83, with 8.7 strikeouts per nine innings.
+Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.